k-chuang/cloud-computing-notes/01_design_building_it/README.md

 processes.
 We use threading to get a fine granularity of control over processing for use in complex algorithms
 - Throughput is improved because requests are processed in parallel, multiple CPUs are utilized, and head of line blocking is reduced or eliminated.

+## Queueing (Optimization of Processing)

+## Overall Scaling
+- CPU-bound = scale by threading or queueing
+- I/O-bound = scale by data sharding or caching